dustinpfister/test_threejs/views/forpost/threejs-materials/README.md

 I will want to start sections on a lot of topics also though

+* the Raw Shader material and with that RAW Shader GLSL code examples
+* A section on FPS testing of various materials
 * One or more sections on 'user-style' that is just going with certain features and being done with materials
-* the Raw Shader material and with that RAW Shader GLSL code examples

 ### Going the distance